- Openly gay journalist and immigration activist

 Today Vargas claims not to have discovered that his paperwork was fraudulent until age 16, when he tried to get a driver’s permit at his local DMV and was informed that his green card was a forgery.
 Vargas thereafter kept his immigration status secret from most people, though he confided in his high-school principal (Pat Hyland) and a longtime school administrator (Rich Fischer), who helped him procure an illegal driver’s license.

 While still in high school, Vargas in 1999 came out as gay.
-Years later, he condemned the Defense of Marriage Act because, among other things, it prevented homosexuals from being able to “marry [their] way into citizenship like straight people can.”
+Years later, he condemned the Defense of Marriage Act (defining marriage strictly as a union between one man and one woman) because, among other things, it prevented homosexuals from being able to “marry [their] way into citizenship like straight people can.”

 During his high-school years, Vargas interned at the local Mountain View Voice and worked as a reporter for the San Francisco Chronicle.
 Hyland and Fisher then helped him secure a private scholarship that enabled him to attend San Francisco State University, where he earned a bachelor’s degree in political science and black studies.
-In the summers during college, Vargas interned for the Philadelphia Daily News and the Washington Post, the latter of which offered him a job as a reporter after he graduated in 2004.
+During the summers between college semesters, Vargas interned for the Philadelphia Daily News and the Washington Post, the latter of which offered him a job as a reporter after he graduated in 2004.

-In a June 2011 essay published in the New York Times Magazine, Vargas publicly revealed his status as an “undocumented immigrant.”
-The piece received enormous publicity and elevated the author, virtually overnight, from an unknown into a high-profile immigrant-rights activist/journalist.
+In a June 2011 essay published in the New York Times Magazine, Vargas publicly revealed his status as an illegal alien.
+Titled “My Life As an Undocumented Immigrant,” the piece received enormous publicity and elevated the author, virtually overnight, from an unknown into a high-profile immigrant-rights activist/journalist.

-In 2011 Vargas collaborated with Jehmu Green, Jake Brewer, and Alicia Menendez to establish Define American, a nonprofit initiative funded by the Tides Center for the purpose of promoting—via measures like the DREAM Act and comprehensive immigration reform—a pathway-to-citizenship for illegal immigrants.
+In 2011 Vargas collaborated with political strategist Jehmu Green, immigration activist Jake Brewer, and television commentator Alicia Menendez to establish Define American, a nonprofit initiative funded by the Tides Center for the purpose of promoting—via measures like the DREAM Act and comprehensive immigration reform—a pathway-to-citizenship for illegal immigrants.
 Describing himself as a hardworking taxpayer, Vargas declared: “I’m [already] an American, I just don’t have the right papers.”

 In 2012, Vargas and filmmaker Chris Weitz together produced Is this Alabama?—a documentary series advocating the repeal of HB 56, an Alabama law that: (a) authorized police to check the immigration status of criminal suspects; (b) barred illegal immigrants from receiving public benefits; (c) prohibited illegal immigrants from applying for employment; and (d) required proof-of-citizenship for voter registrations.
 America’s Voice and the Center for American Progress joined forces with Define American to bring the production of this documentary series to completion.

-In June 2012, Vargas wrote a Time magazine cover story about the “limbo” in which he had been living ever since revealing that he was in the U.S. illegally.
+In June 2012, Vargas wrote “We Are Americans: Just Not Legally,” a Time magazine cover story about the “limbo” in which he had been living ever since revealing that he was in the U.S. illegally.
 In the piece, he wondered whether the Republican Party would continue to “pursue a hard-line approach, further isolating … Latinos.”

 In February 2013, Vargas testified as a witness in a Senate Judiciary Committee hearing on immigration.
 In an emotional plea to the Committee, he described himself as one of many “undocumented Americans” who “dream of a path to citizenship” and “of not being separated from our families and our loved ones.”
 He lamented that when people “inaccurately call me illegal,” they are “dehumanizing me….
 No human being is illegal.”